 I have a sweet story to share with you.
 My father was of Irish heritage, and my mother was of Italian heritage, but my sweet mom always made St. Patrick’s Day special to please my dad.

-She would adorn the dinner table with Irish shamrock doilies, green napkins, and a cute little dinner table leprechaun centerpiece.
+She would adorn the dinner table with Irish shamrock doilies, green napkins, and a cute little leprechaun centerpiece.
 For the festive dinner, she would make Corned Beef and Cabbage on the stovetop and have a delicious Irish Soda Bread baking in the oven.

-One day my dad shared with my mom that he really liked a dessert that he called Irish Apple Cake.
+One day, my dad shared with my mom that he really liked a dessert he called Irish Apple Cake.
 He remembered his mom making this special treat, but he had no idea how it was made.
 Keep in mind, this was the 1950s, and there was no searching the Internet to find a recipe.
 Plus, cookbooks of any kind were not as common as they are today.

 But my mom was an inventive home cook, so she thought through her baking experiences and came up with a recipe that she figured was close enough to the original that my dad remembered.

 When it was time for the taste test, my dad gave his resounding approval and said it was the best Irish Apple Cake he ever had!
-So as the years went by, this cake always appeared as our dessert on St. Patrick’s Day, and we nicknamed it the Traditional Irish Italian Apple Cake. 😊
+So, as the years went by, this cake always appeared as our dessert on St. Patrick’s Day, and we nicknamed it the Traditional Irish Italian Apple Cake. 😊

 One Bowl Irish Apple Cake